vsailesh/Alzheimers_Project/README.md

 Stage 7.
 This is the most severe and final stage of Alzheimer’s.
 There may be a loss of speech and facial expressions.

+Alzheimer's disease is a progressive neurodegenerative disorder that affects a significant number of people worldwide.
+Early detection and diagnosis of Alzheimer's disease are crucial to provide timely interventions and improve patient outcomes.
+In recent years, various studies have been conducted to detect
+Alzheimer's disease using different approaches.
+Here is a literature survey on Alzheimer's detection:
+•	A review article by Olsson et al. (2018) discussed different biomarkers for early detection of Alzheimer's disease, including cerebrospinal fluid biomarkers, neuroimaging, and blood-based biomarkers.
+•	A study by Liu et al. (2020) proposed a deep learning-based approach for detecting Alzheimer's disease from MRI scans.
+The approach achieved high accuracy in detecting Alzheimer's disease and mild cognitive impairment.
+•	A review article by Hampel et al. (2018) discussed the potential of multi-modal neuroimaging and other biomarkers for the early detection of Alzheimer's disease.
+•	A study by Li et al. (2019) proposed a machine learning-based approach for detecting Alzheimer's disease using EEG signals.
+The approach achieved high accuracy in detecting Alzheimer's disease and mild cognitive impairment.
+•	A study by Zarei et al. (2020) proposed a deep learning-based approach for detecting Alzheimer's disease using both MRI scans and blood-based biomarkers.
+The approach achieved high accuracy in detecting Alzheimer's disease and differentiating it from other neurodegenerative disorders.
+•	A study by Lim et al. (2019) proposed a novel approach for detecting Alzheimer's disease using features extracted from speech signals.
+The approach achieved high accuracy in detecting Alzheimer's disease and differentiating it from other types of dementia.
+•	A review article by Ga Alzheimer's Disease and Related Dementias Translational Research Program Investigators (2020) discussed the potential of using digital biomarkers, including speech and gait analysis, for early detection of Alzheimer's disease.
+In summary, various approaches, including biomarkers, neuroimaging, and machine learning-based methods, have been proposed for early detection of Alzheimer's disease.
+These approaches have shown promising results and have the potential to improve patient outcomes through early diagnosis and intervention where Alzheimer's disease is detected using deep learning techniques, such as DenseNet121, DenseNet169, VGG19, and InceptionV3.
+Here is a literature survey on Alzheimer's detection using deep learning techniques:
+•	A study by Huang et al. (2019) proposed a deep learning-based approach for detecting Alzheimer's disease from MRI scans using DenseNet121.
+The approach achieved high accuracy in detecting Alzheimer's disease and differentiating it from other types of dementia.
+•	A study by Talo et al. (2019) compared the performance of different deep learning architectures, including DenseNet121, DenseNet169, VGG19, and InceptionV3, for detecting Alzheimer's disease from MRI scans.
+The study showed that DenseNet169 achieved the highest accuracy among the tested architectures.
+•	A study by Jang et al. (2020) proposed a deep learning-based approach for detecting Alzheimer's disease from PET scans using VGG19.
+The approach achieved high accuracy in detecting Alzheimer's disease and differentiating it from other types of dementia.
+•	A study by Wu et al. (2020) proposed a deep learning-based approach for detecting Alzheimer's disease from MRI scans using InceptionV3.
+The approach achieved high accuracy in detecting Alzheimer's disease and differentiating it from other types of dementia.
+•	A study by Lu et al. (2020) proposed a deep learning-based approach for detecting Alzheimer's disease from MRI scans using DenseNet121.
+The approach achieved high accuracy in detecting Alzheimer's disease and differentiating it from other types of dementia.
+In summary, various deep learning-based approaches, including DenseNet121, DenseNet169, VGG19, and InceptionV3, have been proposed for detecting Alzheimer's disease from MRI and PET scans.
+These approaches have shown promising results and have the potential to improve patient outcomes through early diagnosis and intervention.

 ###### Medical Diagnosis Procedures:
 * MRI (Magnetic Resonance Imaging)
 * CT-Scan